surajbelbase/surajbelbase/README.md

 <br>
 - 👋 Hi, I’m @surajbelbase.
 A geek, passionate to learn and try on new technology.<br>
 - 👀 I just love java. <br>
-- 🌱 I’m currently learning python and javascript because why not?<br>
+- 🌱 I’m currently learning python and javascript 🤟<br>
 - 📫 Reach out to me --> surajblb7979@gmail.com<br>
 - 💬 I am more than happy to answer anything i know(or maybe know little bit) and learn what i don't know.<br>